Part 2: People and Processes

-It is recommended that fleet operations focus and target areas of improvement starting from simple things like effectively coordinating issues to improve SLAs to driving overall ROI.
+We recommend that fleet operations focus on and target areas of improvement, starting from simple things like effectively coordinating issues to improve SLAs to driving overall ROI.
 The goals need to align with the overall enterprise strategy.
 For example, if a fleet is using advanced alerting to drive uptime, they are also improving customer experience for their customers, ensuring timely deliveries, and minimizing missed commitments.
-Both are key metrics in field services, logistics, and other industries which are often also corporate goals.
+Both are key metrics in field services, logistics, and other industries, which are often also corporate goals.

-Predictive analytics comes with a pre-canned set of data and tools that can be leveraged to address multiple organizational and corporate goals.
+Predictive analytics comes with a pre-canned set of data and tools to address multiple organizational and corporate goals.
 This is critical to align stakeholders internally and address objectives and motivations in multiple business units.